Veganuary – Week #1

 Over the course of the next month, I will be documenting my experience throughout Veganuary.
 I will cover the challenges faced and how I overcame them, tips, thoughts and personal findings with close reference to things such as energy levels, performance, focus at work, mood and skin.
 I have also recently started training for my first marathon, so will also need to focus on fuelling training sessions, intra-workout nutrition (for longer runs) and recovery.

-If you’re interested in making changes to your current plan, myself and our team of in-house nutritionists are on hand to help!
+If you’re interested in making changes to your current plan, our team of in-house nutritionists are on hand to help!

 Keep an eye out for my weekly round-ups throughout the month of January!

 So, if you’re looking for a way to kickstart a plant-based diet, feel free to chat to us about it by booking in a call here.
 If you want to try our delicious new plant-based summer menu out, you can get £50 off a veggie, vegan or flexi 5-day trial with the code PLANTPOWER50.

 - 4 Top Tips For Preparing for the London Marathon - March 22, 2023